soAcademy/workshop-use-effect-complete/README.md

-# Workshop state and event complete
+# Workshop use effect complete

 ## Setup